junxit/us-congress-bills-109/bill.md

   >
   > The authority provided by this subtitle terminates on September 30, 2010.

-- **(b)** *Conforming amendment and extension* Section 942 of the Livestock Mandatory Price Reporting Act of 1999 (7 U.S.C.
+- **(b)** *Conforming amendment and extension* Section 942 of the Livestock Mandatory Reporting Act of 1999 (7 U.S.C.
 1635 note; Public Law 106–78) is amended by striking “terminate on September 30, 2005” and inserting “(other than section 911 of subtitle A and the amendments made by that section) terminate on September 30, 2010”.

 ## § 2.
 Definitions